Article I - Order of Business

 Section 2.19 - Playoffs and Championships: The playoff format and dates will be posted to the PAGS website prior to each season.
 The PAGS Executive Director selects the fields for all playoff games.
 Every attempt will be made to provide home games for the higher seeded team in the semifinals.
 All final games will be played at common sites.
 Teams are responsible for sharing the referee fees in all playoff games except the final.
 A copy of the playoff rules will be posted to the PAGS website during the season.
 Teams are not permitted to modify these rules.
 Failure to follow the playoff rules may result in forfeiture of the game or a replay of the game being ordered.

 Article III - Team Application/Team and Player Registration

 Section 3.01 - Team Application:

 A. Team Application: Each team wishing to play in PAGS for the current soccer season must submit the PAGS Team Application in accordance with the manner and schedule established by the Executive Committee.
-The application is the method to provide the information required to assist in placement of teams into the appropriate Division.

 B. Application Fee: Each team wishing to play in PAGS for the current soccer season must pay a team application fee, in an amount established each season by the Executive Committee.
 If a team accepted to play in PAGS fails to register its team and/or individual players it will forfeit its application fee.